ruslanmv/How-to-create-Project-in-Scala-with-Maven/README.md

-# How to install Scala and create project with Maven
+# How to create Project in Scala with Maven

 Hello today we are going to install Scala on Windows and run a simple demo.